liblaber/llama-store/README.md

 The SDKs will be created and downloaded to the `output` folder.
 You can then use these SDKs in your applications.

-SDK docs will also be created, and you will be able to access them online, or downlaod them.
+SDK docs will also be created, and you will be able to access them online, or download them.

 ## Build your first app